-Most studies report results for several sets of plot pairs.
-Therefore, the discussion of model specification and error composition in the previous section extends in straightforward fashion to the specification of the carbon meta-regression.
-Accordingly, a random effects specification with $\ln(C{\rm is,NT}-C{\rm is,CT})$ as dependent variable was chosen for this model.
-The regression results are provided in Table 6.
+^b Numbers in Campbell et al. (1995, 1996, 1999).

+in Table VI.
 Compared to the meta-model for net returns, the carbon model generates higher goodness of fit statistics.
-This is expected, since the differencing of carbon uptake estimates over plot pairs also eliminates some elements of \overline{Z}2 in equation (1) and thus renders the components of intra-study error μ_i much more homogeneous across sources.
+This is expected, since the differencing of carbon uptake estimates over plot pairs also eliminates some elements of \bar{Z}2 in Equation (1) and thus renders the components of intrastudy error μ_i much more homogeneous across sources.
 Nonetheless, a Lagrangian multiplier test still confirms the appropriateness of random effects at the 5% level of significance.

 Several variables have a similar influence on the relationship between CT and NT.
-No-till seems to be less effective at sequestering carbon on fields of wheat than on fields of other crops.
+NT seems to be less effective at sequestering carbon on fields of wheat than on fields of other crops.
 NT in the Southern U.S. was more effective at storing carbon than NT in the Corn Belt area of the United States.
 On the Prairies and in other regions, NT was comparatively ineffective.
-As expected, the sign on the coefficient of the number of years under no-till was positive, indicating that the longer NT is continued, the more carbon is stored (Figure 1), although this will level off as the soil becomes saturated (Antle and McCarl 2002).
+As expected, the sign on the coefficient of the number of years under NT was positive, indicating that the longer NT is continued, the more carbon is stored (Figure 1), although this will level off as the soil becomes saturated (Antle and McCarl, 2002).